LoveKino/list-pattern/README.md

 Api all can return all possibilities.

-Api filter can return all possibilities of the items you care about.
+Api filter can return all possibilities of the items you cared about.

 ```js
 let pattern = require('list-pattern');